More financial help is on the way in the form of a special COVID-19 Support Grant. Are you in on it yet?

 Application Window: Now till 30 April 2020

 It’s a one-off cash payment of up to $1,000 for lower income families who have been directly affected by COVID-19, that caused a drop in gross household income (at least 10%).
 ‘Directly affected’ would mean a family member contracting the virus, or issued with a Stay Home Notice (SHN), mandatory Leave of Absence (LOA) or Home Quarantine Order (HQO).
 To apply, you will have to visit your nearest Social Service Office in person to file the paperwork, and you will be notified of your application status within 2 to 3 weeks.
+More details on eligibility requirements can be found here.

 Application Window: Within 6 months from the end of SHN, LOA or HQO, or date of discharge from the hospital.